 CV

-Landau is strongly committed to women's success in science.
-Her activities have included co-creating the graduate student GREPSEC workshops in privacy and security for women and members of underrepresented groups, conceiving of and co-creating the ACM Athena Lectureship, starting researcHers, a mailing list for women computer science researchers in academia, industry and government labs and co-organizing the first MIT Celebration of Women in Math meeting.
+Landau is strongly committed to the success of women and members of underrepresented groups in science.
+She currently serves on the External Advisory Board for the Spelman College program in cyber security and policy.
+Her previous activities have included co-creating the graduate student GREPSEC workshops in privacy and security for women and members of underrepresented groups, conceiving of and co-creating the ACM Athena Lectureship, which honors senior women researchers, starting researcHers, a mailing list for women computer science researchers in academia, industry and government labs and co-organizing the first MIT Celebration of Women in Math meeting.
 Landau received the 2008 Women of Vision Social Impact Award from the Anita Borg Institute for Women and Technology.

 MIT Press